rahul-ve/git_ws/README.md

 # change to the folder
 cd \path\to\my\repo_folder         # e.g.: cd test

-# inititialise the folder as  a git repo
+# initialize the folder as  a git repo
-git init -b main               # initialising an empty git repository with the branch name as main
+git init -b main               # initializing an empty git repository with the branch name as main

 ```